Mochi Review: Why Rent the Runway’s New Plans Are Great for Young Professionals

 As opposed to one-off rentals that are scheduled for an exact date, Unlimited rentals can be ordered and returned at your convenience.
 During my trial, it took RTR an average of two days to process, ship, and deliver an Unlimited order, with the same time span for returns.

 Sizing can be tricky if you’re between sizes—not to mention that size often varies by brand.
-As I have a petite, straight and narrow body type, I didn’t have as much difficulty with sizing as people with other body types might.
 To ease your uncertainties, RTR offers a free backup size for one-off rentals.
 (This isn’t offered for Unlimited, but you can simply mail back and reorder a different size.)
 Moreover, RTR is opening brick and mortar locations.
 If you live by one of the few stores in Chicago, Las Vegas, New York City, San Francisco, Topanga, or Washington, D.C., you can stop by to try on your picks before finalizing the rental.

 I was constantly delighted by the possibility of “shopping” RTR’s endless closet.
 Subscribing to Unlimited was perfect for adding style to my wardrobe without the clutter of purchased clothes that would be quickly tossed aside at the end of each season.
 I ended my subscription during the winter months due to the lack of weather appropriate choices on RTR, but can definitely see myself using RTR’s services once it’s warm again.